Contents

 Before you use your TVU RPS One encoder, refer to the latest TVU RPS One Model TM1100 Hardware Quick Start User Guide to set up the hardware and identify the devices you intend to use with the unit, including cameras, cables, power sources, modems, TVU services, and unit accessories.

-The TVU RPS One encoder running The One/RPS One Software version 8.2 (Build 82057) or later use the same hardware, which features two LCD console interfaces:
+The TVU RPS One encoder running The One/RPS One Software version 8.2 (Build 82085) or later uses the same hardware, which features two LCD console interfaces:

 Note: To switch from a One to an RPS One console, contact TVU Support at support@tvunetworks.com.
 Once authorized, switching consoles is performed automatically.
 A reboot is necessary.